Free traders no more? GOP warms up to Trump’s use of tariffs

-WASHINGTON — With President Donald Trump threatening to slap tariffs on goods from Mexico, his transformation of Republican Party trade policy is nearly complete.
+WASHINGTON — Even with President Donald Trump backing off his threat to slap tariffs on goods from Mexico, his transformation of Republican Party trade policy is nearly complete.

+But after Trump returned Friday from Europe, he tweeted: “I am pleased to inform you that The United States of America has reached a signed agreement with Mexico.
+The Tariffs scheduled to be implemented by the U.S. on Monday, against Mexico, are hereby indefinitely suspended.”

+He said that Mexico has agreed to work to “stem the tide of Migration through Mexico, and to our Southern Border” and that those steps would “greatly reduce, or eliminate, Illegal Immigration coming from Mexico and into the United States.”

-It’s a crossroads for the GOP as the White House is taking the party in a confrontational new direction.
-The tariffs may, or may not, solve the border crisis.
-But as with Trump’s tariffs on imports of steel and aluminum and goods from China, the threat alone is sending ripple effects into a jittery economy.
+The tariff threat may or may not have solved the border crisis.
+But as with Trump’s tariffs on imports of steel and aluminum and goods from China, the threat alone sent ripple effects into a jittery economy.

 “What we’re talking about here is trying to change behavior,” he said.
 “Here, we need the Mexican government to help us with this avalanche of people that’s coming.”